multi-learn/summit/docs/source/tutorials/example2.rst

               n_estimators: 10

-This will try to run the late fusion classifier with either
+This will run the late fusion classifier with either

 - one decision tree per view, with a maximum depth of 3,
 - one Adaboost per view with 10 base estimators.